Maybe you’re a registered nurse who is starting to feel bored working at the same hospital day after day.

 - Man-made disasters

-Trusted Staff Nursing works hard to help find your dream contracts, whether they are rapid response contracts or not, across the country.
-Click here to start today.
+Trusted Staff Nursing works hard to help find your dream contracts across the country, whether they are rapid response contracts or not.
+Search jobs on Pronto today.

 Scenario 1: Flu Season

-Flu season generally begins around October, is most active between December and February, and can last as late as May.
+Flu season generally begins around October and is most active between December and February.
+In many locations, flu season can last into the spring as late as May.

 Although the flu mostly resolves on its own, it can also cause complications that can create an influx in hospitals.